-Osteosarcoma is the most common primary malignant bone tumor, and is highly metastatic to the lungs.
+Osteosarcoma is the most common primary malignant bone tumor and is highly metastatic to the lungs.
 Therefore, the development of a novel molecular targeting therapy against metastasis of osteosarcoma is necessary.
 A platelet aggregation-inducing factor, podoplanin/aggrus, is involved in tumor metastasis.
 Furthermore, podoplanin expression was reported to be involved in the poor prognosis of osteosarcoma patients.
-However, the association between podoplanin expression and metastasis of osteosarcoma remains unclear because of the lack of highly-sensitive anti-podoplanin monoclonal antibodies (mAbs).
-In this study, we used a novel anti-podoplanin mAb, LpMab-7, which is more sensitive than well-known anti-podoplanin mAbs in immunohistochemistry.
-Immunohistochemical analysis using LpMab-7 showed that podoplanin expression at metastatic lesions was higher compared with primarily lesions in 3 out of 4 (75%) cases with lung metastasis.
-Because LpMab-7 has high sensitivity against podoplanin, LpMab-7 is expected to be useful for molecular targeting therapy for osteosarcomas.
+However, the association between podoplanin expression and metastasis of osteosarcoma remains unclear because of the lack of highly sensitive anti-podoplanin monoclonal antibodies (MAbs).
+In this study, we used a novel anti-podoplanin MAb, LpMab-7, which is more sensitive than well-known anti-podoplanin MAbs in immunohistochemistry.
+Immunohistochemical analysis using LpMab-7 showed that podoplanin expression at primary lesions is observed in 15 out of 16 (93.8%) cases.
+Furthermore, podoplanin expression at metastatic lesions was higher compared with primary lesions in three out of four (75%) cases with lung metastasis.
+Because LpMab-7 has high sensitivity against podoplanin, it is expected to be useful for molecular targeting therapy for osteosarcomas.